 Annual report which includes an assessment of the size of the global Islamic financial services industry and the Islamic Finance Country Index, which ranks countries by the size of their Islamic financial assets.
 The Islamic Finance Country Index was first launched in 2011 and has quickly gained acceptance as a means to compare countries in this sector.

-This annual IFN journal guide looks at overall markets for Islamic finance, with individual country market reports for several countries.
-Requires an IFN subscription to access.
+The annual IFN journal guide looks at overall markets for Islamic finance, with individual country market reports for several countries.

 Sukuk - Islamic bonds